Bangladeshi plane crashes in Nepal, killing at least 49

 “The plane should have come from the right direction,” Chettri said, adding that it hit the airport fence, touched the ground and then caught fire.

-It was not immediately clear if the pilot had issued a “Mayday” call, or distress signal.
+It was not immediately clear if the pilot had issued a“Mayday” call, or distress signal.

 US-Bangla Airlines’ Asif, however, said that wrong signals might have led to the crash.